Planning for the holidays should be fun for you and memorable for your family, agreed?

 (This post may contain affiliate links, view our disclosure policy for details.)

-This is the Year of Less Stress, Being Organized, and Enjoying the Holidays
+Make This the Year of Less Stress, Being Organized, and Enjoying the Holidays

-So when you think about all that needs to be done to be organized during the holidays,
+So think about all that needs to be done to be organized during the holidays.
+You can make a mental list or grab a piece of paper and brain dump anything that comes to mind.

-If at the end of the day, if you have successfully created a memorable holiday for your family, especially the children, all your organizing and planning were worth it.
+For me, at the end of the day, if I know I’ve successfully created a memorable holiday for my family, especially the children, all the organizing and planning were worth it.
 Right?

-My goal for you is that when you get to December, you feel well prepared, can kick back, and enjoy all the holiday cheer.
+Okay, my goal for you is that when you get into December, you feel well prepared, can kick back, and enjoy all the holiday cheer.

 Your Digital Holiday Workbook

-I do try to do most organizing electronically if I can.
+I admit I do try to do most organizing electronically if I can, mostly Apple Notes or Google Sheets.

 So, I what I created is a Digital Holiday Planning Workbook using Google sheets.